For a limited time, you can access our blog archive at phishnet.tumblr.com.

-The Blog is back with the 51st installment of the Mystery Jam Monday Series.
-Just like we have for the past 25 weeks, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+For the 55th consecutive week, it's Mystery Jam Monday.
+As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
 Good luck...

-Tuesday Hint: No need for a hint this week.
+Tuesday Hint: No hint needed this week either.
+Blog carnage continues...

 Wednesday Answer: After long and often bitter deliberations, the judges have come down on the side of the rule of Roolz are Roolz: benhatley is thus our winner with the 12/29/98 "LxL" > "2001" transition.
 However, because we're not completely heartless, we do have a consolation prize for pauly7917.
 That's right, a private Phish listening party with @Icculus!!
 Complete with all the top shelf booze you can drink.
 Oh and he also mentioned something about a gimp suit.
 Weird.
 Anyway, if you manage to return safely, please let us know how it went!
 See you all (except for maybe pauly7917) on Monday....

 MP3 Downloads Courtesy of LivePhish.com